Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### Trim_galore & Cutadapt

 ATAC-seq is commonly observed to contain contamination of adapter sequence.
 So it will be ideal to remove this content from the reads.

-> If we just use Cutadapt then it will use a default of remove trim
+Few things to take into consideration for this section.

+* Need to remove low quality bases
+* Need to remove reads that are too short as it may introduce too many false alignment
+* Need to remove reads with bad pair as ATAC-seq need to be paired.

+The forward and reverse adapters are slightly different.
+We will also trim low quality bases at the ends of the reads (quality less than 20).
+We will only keep reads that are at least 20 bases long.
+We remove short reads (< 20bp) as they are not useful, they will either be thrown out by the mapping or may interfere with our results at the end.

+> Recommend the use of trim-galore

 ## Alignment